MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/update-policy-common-use-cases.md

 Joining tables at ingestion time has the added benefit of operating on a small batch of data, resulting in a reduced computational cost of the join.
 This approach can massively improve the performance of downstream queries.

 For example, you can enrich raw telemetry data from a device by looking up values from a dimension table.
 An update policy can perform the lookup at ingestion time and save the output to a denormalized table.
-Furthermore, you can extend the output with data sourced from a master data table.
+Furthermore, you can extend the output with data sourced from a reference data table.

 The following diagram depicts the example, which comprises an update policy named **Enrich_Device_Data**.
-It extends the output data with data sourced from the **Site** master data table.
+It extends the output data with data sourced from the **Site** reference data table.

 :::image type="content" source="media/update-policy-common-use-cases/optimize-data-models.png" alt-text="Diagram showing the optimize data models using update policies solution.":::